Zedeldi/igelfs/README.md

 `BaseBytesModel` provides an abstract base class, with concrete methods for handling bytes, shared across various models.

 `BaseDataModel` is the parent class for all higher-level models.
-For these models to be instantiated directly from bytes, they must define `MODEL_ATTRIBUTE_SIZES` as a mapping of dataclass field names to the length of bytes to read.
+For these models to be instantiated directly from bytes, they must define fields with metadata containing the size of bytes to read.
-To set default values when instantiating models from nothing with `new`, add the value to the `DEFAULT_VALUES` dictionary of the model.
+To set default values when instantiating models from nothing with `new`, add the `default` value to the metadata of the field.

 #### Section